 Since the Open Space Commission Report, a variety of community-based plans and resource documents have identified the need to preserve and maintain our high-quality natural resources.
-These include Clark County's 20-Year Comprehensive Growth Management Plan; Comprehensive Parks, Recreation, and Open Space Plan; Regional Trail and Bikeway Systems Plan; Shorelines Management Master Program; Lower Columbia Salmon Recovery and Fish and Wildlife Subbasin Plan; and the Conservation Areas Acquisition Plan, which was originally adopted by the Board of Commissioners in August, 2004.
+These include Clark County's 20-Year Comprehensive Growth Management Plan; Comprehensive Parks, Recreation, and Open Space Plan; Regional Trail and Bikeway Systems Plan; Shorelines Management Master Program; Lower Columbia Salmon Recovery and Fish and

+Wildlife Subbasin Plan; and the Conservation Areas Acquisition Plan, which was originally adopted by the Board of Commissioners in December, 2004 and updated in 2014.